ga-curriculum/environment-variables/using-environment-variables-in-node/README.md

 }
 ```

 Run `nodemon`, and check out the `console.log()` in your terminal.

+> If everything was done correctly, you'll need to navigate to localhost:5000 now - remember, we changed the port!

+You should see it log out 'The express app is ready on port 5000!
+Your secret is 1234'.

 You might be thinking "hold on, if most servers are using `.env` files, couldn't a bad actor just `console.log()` `process.env` and steal secrets that way?

-Luckily, no - while Node understands environment variables through the use of tools like `dotenv`, the browser itself does not.
+Thankfully, no - while Node understands environment variables through the use of tools like `dotenv`, the browser itself does not.
 Try to `console.log()` `process.env` in the browser, and you'll get a reference error - it has no idea what `process` is!
-As long as your secrets are in an `.env` file on the server side, they're safe.
+As long as your secrets are in an `.env` file on the server side, they're safe!

 > You should not use environment variables to hold secrets in client side code - everything in client side code is public!

 ## gitignore, and protecting your secrets